singhrohit01/Sentiment_Analysis/README.md

 This project is similar to that of Social Media Extremism, except in that project implementation of knowledge graph is also generated.

-After completion of the code the result is sentiment_scores are generated using Analysis of thousands of Twitter API's.
+After completion of the code the result are sentiment_scores generated using Analysis of thousands of Twitter API's.